Prestigious Scholarships and Fellowships

 Mount Vernon Fellows Program

-The Mount Vernon Leadership Fellows Program is a fully paid, five-and-a-half week summer residential program for rising juniors who desire to make a difference.
+The Mount Vernon Leadership Fellows Program is a fully paid, five-and-a-half week summer residential program for rising juniors.
 Students from diverse academic disciplines to meet near Washington, D.C. to immerse themselves in a leadership development program inspired by George Washington and today’s foremost leaders.
-This select, small cohort will engage in dynamic leadership education curriculum, interact with nationally recognized corporate, government, and military leaders in the nation’s capital, and discover how to change the world through self-reflection, exciting experiential activities, and a community service-focused capstone project.
+This select, small cohort will engage in dynamic leadership education curriculum, interact with nationally recognized corporate, government and military leaders in the nation’s capital and discover how to change the world through self-reflection, exciting experiential activities and a community service-focused capstone project.

 National Science Foundation Graduate Research Fellowship (NSF-GRFP)